-Public Service Loan Forgiveness
+Public Service Loan Forgiveness (PSLF)

 Public Service Loan Forgiveness (PSLF) Update

-- For additional information on PSLF, visit the PSLF Help Tool: https://studentaid.gov/pslf/
+- For additional information on PSLF, visit the PSLF Help Tool: https://studentaid.gov/pslf

 If you are employed by a government or not-for-profit organization, you may be able to receive loan forgiveness under the Public Service Loan Forgiveness Program.

-The Public Service Loan Forgiveness (PSLF) Program forgives the remaining balance on your Direct Loans after you have made 120 qualifying monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.
+The PSLF Program forgives the remaining balance on your Direct Loans after you have made 120 qualifying monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.

-PDF of form available at Public Service Loan Forgiveness (PSLF) & Temporary Expanded PSLF (TEPSLF) Certification & Application (PSLF Form).
+Learn how to apply online at https://studentaid.gov/publicservice or visit the PSLF Help Tool to check to see if your employer qualifies or to generate your PSLF form for signing and submitting to the PSLF servicer.
+A PDF of the form is available at Public Service Loan Forgiveness (PSLF) & Temporary Expanded PSLF (TEPSLF) Certification & Application (PSLF Form).

 You've Got Options If You Were Denied PSLF

-If your application for Public Service Loan Forgiveness (PSLF) was denied, you may be able to receive loan forgiveness under the Temporary Expanded Public Service Loan Forgiveness (TEPSLF) opportunity.
+If your application for Public Service Loan Forgiveness (PSLF) was denied only because some or all of your payments were made under a repayment plan that is ineligible for PSLF, you may be able to receive loan forgiveness under the Temporary Expanded Public Service Loan Forgiveness (TEPSLF) opportunity.

-As part of this opportunity, the Department of Education reconsiders your eligibility using an expanded list of qualifying repayment plans.
+As part of this opportunity, the Department of Education will automatically reconsider your eligibility using an expanded list of qualifying repayment plans.

 This TEPSLF opportunity is temporary, has limited funding, and will be provided on a first come, first served basis.
 Once all of the funds are used, the TEPSLF opportunity will end.

 The Public Service Loan Forgiveness (PSLF) & Temporary Expanded PSLF (TEPSLF) Certification & Application (PSLF Form) combines the employment certification form and the forgiveness application into one form.
 Borrowers will only need to submit this one form to certify employment or to be considered for forgiveness under PSLF or TEPSLF.
-Apply online or find more information about TEPSLF information on https://studentaid.gov or the PSLF Help Tool.
+Apply online or find more information about TEPSLF information on https://studentaid.gov/tepslf or via the PSLF Help Tool.